BrechtWts/DyLoPro/README.md

 In the meantime, if you are using __DyLoPro__ in your scientiic work, please cite __DyLoPro__ as follows:

-> *Wuyts, B., Weytjens, H., Vanden Broucke, S.,  De Weerdt, J. (2023).
-DyLoPro: Profiling the Dynamics of Event Logs.
-In: Business Process Management.
-BPM 2023.*
+> *B. Wuyts, H. Weytjens, S. vanden Broucke, J. De Weerdt, DyLoPro:
+Profiling the dynamics of event logs, in: Business Process Management, Springer International Publishing, 2023*

 The full citation will be provided as soon as it is available.
 A preprint of the (already peer-reviewed) BPM paper can be found [here](https://github.com/BrechtWts/DyLoPro/blob/master/DyLoPro_Framework_Preprint.pdf).